 What are clinical trials?

-Clinical trials are a type of medical research carried out to test new drugs, vaccines, medical devices, procedures or ways of organising care.
+Clinical trials are a type of medical research carried out to test new drugs, vaccine development, medical devices, procedures or ways of organising care, and improving patients' health.

-These trials may be carried out in NHS hospitals or clinics, and may be run by parts of the NHS, drug companies, research institutes or universities.
+Clinical trials may be carried out in NHS hospitals or clinics, and may be run by parts of the NHS, drug companies, academic research institutes or universities.

 Funding for research may come from private companies, the NHS, the Medical Research Council or health charities.
 Trials may include patients with existing conditions, people in the community or healthy volunteers.